Tandem Bicycles

 Good starting technique is vitally important with a tandem.
 You will not be able to ride in a straight line at as slow as speed as you can on a single, at least not until you have many, many tandem miles behind you.
 Therefore, it is important that you learn to get up to speed quickly.
 Since the tandem is so much heavier, it cannot accelerate quickly without the cooperation and coordination of both riders.

-Many single bike riders get away with poor starting technique, but you have much less margin for error with a tandem.
+Many solo-bike riders get away with poor starting technique, but you have much less margin for error with a tandem.

 1. Stand astride the frame, both feet on the ground.